-Full attendance maximise the opportunities for inclusion and achievement at school so that every pupil is able to realises their full potential.
+Full attendance maximises the opportunities for inclusion and achievement at school so that every pupil is able to realise their full potential.
 Pupils, parents and carers, teachers, support staff and governors all have a role in maintaining a high standard of attendance and punctuality.

 While we recognise that illness happens to every child at some time or other – we aim to have a 96% attendance record for every class every term.

 Registers are completed by class teachers at the beginning of every morning and afternoon session.
 Children present are marked with a /.
 Children absent are marked with a N (no reason given) until we receive and absence form with the reason that they have not been in school.
 At that point the register is changed to indicate the reason given such as I for illness.
 Children who miss register are marked with an L to indicate lateness.
 If after a period of time no reason has been given for an absence the N is changed to an O which indicates an unauthorised absence.

 The Department of Education have stated that ‘head teachers may not grant any leave of absence during term time, unless they consider there to be ‘exceptional circumstances’ for doing so’.

 At St James Primary, every request will be dealt with on an individual basis, but exceptional circumstances will be judged to be when ‘the unique and significant emotional, educational or spiritual value to the child outweighs the loss of teaching time.’
 This may include the birth of a sibling, a family wedding or funeral, but it does not include general holiday.

 A leave of absence must be authorised by the school in advance by email our Head of School, Mrs Williams.

 The new guidelines also state that if a child is away for more than 10 days unauthorised leave in a school year, the school must pass on their details to the local authority who will decide on a course of action.
 This may include a fine per child per day.